When We Were Young festival announces My Chemical Romance and Paramore as headliners - KESQ

 My Chemical Romance and Paramore will headline.
 It will be the first Paramore show since 2018.
 My Chemical Romance performed a reunion show in late 2019 and will head out on a 2022 tour.

-Also scheduled to perform are Manchester Orchestra, Dance Gavin Dance, Dashboard Confessional, We the Kings, Alkaline Trio, Anberlin, 3OH!3, Atreyu, the Ready Set, Jimmy Eat World, La Dispute, the Wonder Years, Hawthorne Heights, Car Seat Headrest, the All-American Rejects, Bright Eyes, AFI, the Used, Bring Me The Horizon, Boys Like Girls, Avril Lavigne, Taking Back Sunday, Dashboard Confessional, We the Kings and more.
+Also scheduled to perform are Manchester Orchestra, Dance Gavin Dance, Dashboard Confessional, We the Kings, Alkaline Trio, Anberlin, 3OH!3, Atreyu, the Ready Set, Jimmy Eat World, La Dispute, the Wonder Years, Hawthorne Heights, Car Seat Headrest, the All-American Rejects, Bright Eyes, AFI, the Used, Bring Me The Horizon, Boys Like Girls, Avril Lavigne, Taking Back Sunday and more.

 Tickets for the festival go on sale Jan.
 21 at 11 a.m.
 ET., with a presale happening on the same day at 7 a.m.
 ET.